What is Billable Utilization Rate and Why It Matters

 Definition and Formula

-Billable utilization rate is an HR indicator measuring the rate of activity spent on billable tasks compared to the total availability (excluding periods of leave, sick leave, etc.).
+It is a human resources management indicator that measures the rate of activity spent on billable activities on the basis of total availability (excluding periods of leave, sick leave, etc.).

 The billable utilization rate is generally expressed as a percentage, and is calculated by dividing the number of hours worked on billable activities by the number of theoretical hours available after deduction of time off.